-The pulp mills support local communities in many ways, for example with bet-
+The pulp mills support local communities in many ways, for example with better growing methods.

 PLANNING OVER HUNDREDS OF YEARS

 Managing forests involves thinking at least one century ahead.
 The forest planted today will be harvested in maybe 100 years and its value to biological diversity extends over centuries.